 The Labouchere system described in Exercise 9 is named after Henry du Pre Labouchere (1831-1912), an English journalist and member of Parliament.
 Labouchere attributed the system to Condorcet.
 Condorcet (1743-1794) was a political leader during the time of the French revolution who was interested in applying probability theory to economics and politics.
 For example, he calculated the probability that a jury using majority vote will give a correct decision if each juror has the same probability of deciding correctly.
-His writings provided a wealth of ideas on how probability might be applied to human affairs.
+His writings provided a wealth of ideas on how probability might be applied to human affairs.9

 - 1 Modify the program CoinTosses to toss a coin n times and print out after every 100 tosses the proportion of heads minus 1/2.
 Do these numbers appear to approach 0 as n increases?
 Modify the program again to print out, every 100 times, both of the following quantities: the proportion of heads minus 1/2, and the number of heads minus half the number of tosses.
 Do these numbers appear to approach 0 as n increases? - 2 Modify the program CoinTosses so that it tosses a coin n times and records whether or not the proportion of heads is within .1 of .5 (i.e., between .4 and .6).
 Have your program repeat this experiment 100 times.
-About how large must n be so that approximately 95 out of 100 times the proportion of heads is between .4 and .6?
+About how large must n be so that approximately 95 out of 100 times the proportion of heads is between .4 and .6? - 3 In the early 1600s, Galileo was asked to explain the fact that, although the number of triples of integers from 1 to 6 with sum 9 is the same as the number of such triples with sum 10, when three dice are rolled, a 9 seemed to come up less often than a 10-supposedly in the experience of gamblers.

-&lt;sup>8Quoted in the Portable Rabelais, ed.
+8Quoted in the Portable Rabelais, ed.
 S. Putnam (New York: Viking, 1946), p.
 113.

-&lt;sup>9Le Marquise de Condorcet, Essai sur l'Application de l'Analyse à la Probabilité dès Décisions Rendues a la Pluralité des Voix (Paris: Imprimerie Royale, 1785).
+9Le Marquise de Condorcet, Essai sur l'Application de l'Analyse à la Probabilité dès Décisions Rendues a la Pluralité des Voix (Paris: Imprimerie Royale, 1785).